briemadu/science-and-research/guidelines.md

 and the valid submission of worksheets are a prerequisite to pass the course.
 A minimum of 70% is necessary for each of them.

-**Reaction**
+**Documentation**

-Each week, after working through the suggested material, you must fill in a reaction form about the reading list.
-There will be a link on Moodle for this.
-There will also be a field on the reation form on Moodle for your to mention two positive and two negative aspects of that week's presentation.
+Each week, after working through the suggested material, you must fill in a reaction form about the reading list and provide feedback about that week's presentation.
 Be polite and provide constructive feedback.
 I will then gather the feedbacks, anonymise them and share with the presenter.
+There will be a link on Moodle for submitting the documentation.

 **Minute**